 A suitable working environment is a big factor in how successful you’ll learn and retain information.
 There are a variety of factors that impact your studying and how you can make your study settings more suitable for learning.
-All of our student studios in London is tailored to help you learn as comfortable as possible.
+All of our luxury student studios in London is tailored to help you learn as comfortable as possible.
 But just in case you need more, we’ve listed five environmental factors that will distract you from studying and suggest ideas how to deal with them to ensure more productive study time:

 When you are studying, your comfort can affect your productivity.
 If you get into your nightwear, climb into bed and then put on your laptop and begin to do work, you may be waking up from an unplanned nap a couple of hours later.
 Also if your study position is too uncomfortable, such as sitting on a broken library chair, you’ll be fidgeting more than you will be learning.
 Ensure that you are aware of how you feel, if your body feels too relaxed or you feel comfortable enough that you could fall asleep, move somewhere else to do your studying.